jooby-project/jooby/md/guides/greeting.md

 # json

-{{jooby}} is a micro-web framework, so in order to write a **JSON** response we need one of the available {{link "/doc/parser-and-renderer" "json modules"}}.
+{{jooby}} is a micro-web framework, so in order to write a **JSON** response you will need one of the available {{link "/doc/parser-and-renderer" "json modules"}}.

-Here we will use {{modlink "jackson"}} but keep in mind the process is exactly the same if you choose any other module.
+In this example we'll use {{modlink "jackson"}} but the process is exactly the same if you choose any of the other modules.

 ## dependency

-Let's add the {{modlink "jackson"}} dependency to your project:
+Let's add the {{modlink "jackson"}} dependency to the project:

 ```xml
 <dependency>